6 DAYS FROM $1,599

 Enter the mythical Sacred Valley of the Incas and enjoy a Welcome Briefing and Dinner

 Today you’ll check into the hotel and attend a Welcome Briefing and Dinner where you’ll get acquainted with your fellow travelers.
-Or, depart three days earlier on a pre-trip extension to explore the incredible Nazca Lines & the Peruvian Desert.
+Or, depart earlier on a pre-trip extension to explore the incredible Nazca Lines & the Peruvian Desert.

-Meet schoolchildren and indigenous artisans in Chinchero, then hop a motortaxi to a chicheria
+Meet schoolchildren and indigenous artisans in Chinchero, then hop a mototaxi to a chicheria

 We’ll begin our adventure through the Sacred Valley beginning with a day of cultural discoveries in the small town of Chinchero.
 Located between Cusco and Urubamba, Chinchero is known for its weaving community, Incan ruins, and altitude, which soars above Cusco’s.
 Vantage Cares: In Chinchero, we’ll spend time with some children during a visit to a local school.
 Vantage Cares: Next, we’ll visit an adobe church built on top of the remains of an Incan palace before continuing to an indigenous weavers community.
 Here, we’ll participate in a weaving demonstration on a traditional backstrap loom and shop from a colorful array of beautiful blankets, garments, rugs, and other community-made goods.

-Cultural Discovery: After an included lunch, we’ll catch a mototaxi to a typical chichería — often a rustic, family-owned speakeasy-type establishment — for some local flavor.
+Cultural Discovery: After an included lunch, we’ll catch a mototaxi (motorcycle taxi) to a typical chichería — often a rustic, family-owned speakeasy-type establishment — for some local flavor.
 Typically marked by a red flag or bag hanging from the door, a chichería is where we’ll sample Peruvian homegrown maize beer known as chicha.
 You’ll also have time to share stories with the town’s indigenous residents during a home visit before continuing on to Urubamba this evening.
 We’ll arrive at our hotel in time to enjoy an evening at leisure.

 Board the scenic Vistadome train bound for Machu Picchu